 You need not go for the clichéd team-building exercises that you might expect to see in an episode of The Office.
 Instead, the most effective methods are often the simplest – and the most laid-back.
 Putting some money behind a bar or paying for employees to go out of an evening can be a great way to get staff members talking, and begin to forge strong links amongst your workforce.

 As the economic situation begins to improve, staff turnover will become a more significant problem for businesses of every size.
 Recruitment is an expensive business and, as a result, you need to think about ways that you can keep hold of your best talent.
-A few simple steps can help ensure that you build and maintain a strong, productive workforce.
+Following these employee retention tips can help ensure that you build and maintain a strong, productive workforce.